-Students need to develop critical thinking skills in order to understand and evaluate the limitations of statistical methods.
-Understandable Statistics: Concepts and Methods makes students aware of method appropriateness, assumptions, biases, and justifiable conclusions.
+UNUSUAL VALUES

-Critical Thinking CRITICAL THINKING UNUSUAL VALUES Chebyshev's theorem tells us that no matter what the data distribution looks like, at least 75% of the data will fall within 2 standard deviations of the mean.
-As we will see in Chapter 6, when the distribution is mound- shaped and symmetrical, about 95% of the data are within 2 standard deviations of the mean.
+Chebyshev's theorem tells us that no matter what the data distribution looks like, at least 75% of the data will fall within 2 standard deviations of the mean.
+As we will see in Chapter 7, when the distribution is mound-shaped and symmetric, about 95% of the data are within 2 standard deviations of the mean.
 Data values beyond 2 standard deviations from the mean are less common than those closer to the mean.

-In fact, one indicator that a data value might be an outlier is that it is more than 2.5 standard deviations from the mean (Source: Statistics , by G. Upton and I. Cook, Oxford University Press).
-Critical thinking is an important skill for students to develop in or- der to avoid reaching misleading conclusions.
-The Critical Thinking feature provides additional clarification on specific concepts as a safeguard against incorrect evaluation of information.
-UNUSUAL VALUES For a binomial distribution, it is unusual for the number of successes r to be higher than μ + 2.5 σ or lower than μ - 2.5 σ .
+In fact, one indicator that a data value might be an outlier is that it is more than 2.5 standard deviations from the mean (Source: Statistics, by G. Upton and I. Cook, Oxford University Press).

+UNUSUAL VALUES

+For a binomial distribution, it is unusual for the number of successes r to be higher than $\mu+2.5\sigma$ or lower than $\mu-2.5\sigma$ .

 We can use this indicator to determine whether a specified number of successes out of n trials in a binomial experiment are unusual.

-For instance, consider a binomial experiment with 20 trials for which probability of success on a single trial is $p = 0.70$.
-The expected number of successes is $\mu = 14$, with a standard deviation of $\sigma \approx 2$.
+For instance, consider a binomial experiment with 20 trials for which probability of success on a single trial is $\rho=0.70$ .
+The expected number of successes is $\mu=14$ , with a standard deviation of $\sigma\approx2$ .
 A number of successes above 19 or below 9 would be considered unusual.
 However, such numbers of successes are possible.

+◄ Critical Thinking

+Critical thinking is an important skill for students to develop in order to avoid reaching misleading conclusions.
+The Critical Thinking feature provides additional clarification on specific concepts as a safeguard against incorrect evaluation of information.

-Interpretation
+Interpretation ▶